-Poetry Out Loud seeks to foster the next generation of literary readers by inviting the dynamic aspects of slam poetry, spoken word and theater into high school classrooms.
+Poetry Out Loud encourages students to learn about great poetry through memorization and recitation.
 Through the program, students can master public speaking skills, increase reading comprehension scores, build self-confidence and learn about their literary heritage.
-In six years, Poetry Out Loud has inspired thousands of high school students to discover and develop deep, personal relationships with great classic and contemporary poetry.
+Poetry Out Loud has inspired thousands of high school students to discover and develop deep, personal relationships with great classic and contemporary poetry.

 The program starts in the classroom, broadens to the state level and culminates at the national finals in Washington, D.C.

-Media inquiries: Contact Rebecca Moore, Senior Program Director for Marketing, at (919) 807-6530 or by email.
+Media inquiries: Rebecca Moore, North Carolina Arts Council Senior Program Director for Marketing, at (919) 814-6530 or by email.